JR-Vickers/robot_mason/plan.md

 - Create fallbacks for complex features that might not work perfectly

 ## Estimated Timeline
-- Phase 1-2: 1 week
+- Phase 1-2: 1 week ✅
-- Phase 3-4: 1 week
+- Phase 3: 1 week (80% complete)
-- Phase 5-6: 1 week
+- Phase 4-5: 1 week
-- Phase 7-8: 1 week
+- Phase 6-7: 1 week
-- Bonus Features: As time permits
+- Phase 8 & Bonus: As time permits

 Remember to commit code frequently and maintain a clear development history.
 This will be valuable when demonstrating your systematic approach to the project.

+## Recent Achievements
+- Successfully implemented real-time point cloud visualization using VTK
+- Created efficient multiprocess architecture separating simulation and visualization
+- Optimized point cloud updates for smooth performance
+- Added continuous robot motion demonstration
+- Implemented performance monitoring and FPS tracking
+- Fixed various rendering and synchronization issues